 A Dundee cake isn’t as rich as a Christmas fruit cake – it’s a light fruit cake studded with whisky soaked dried fruits and topped with crunchy almonds.
 It’s quite similar in texture to this mincemeat loaf cake.

 You’ll need sultanas and raisins to make this cake.
-Feel free to add some mixed peel if you like it.
+Feel free to add some mixed peel if you like it – I’m personally not a fan so I leave it out.

 If your dried fruit has been sitting in the cupboard for a while, it can tend to dry out a little.
 Soaking the fruit in a little alcohol or orange juice will inject some moisture back into the fruit and add a lovely flavour.